DukeGriffin/nats-client-toolkit/README.md

 #### Windows

-On Windows, use the scripts in `src\NATS Fixturing\` instead of installing manually.
+On Windows, use the scripts in `src\NATS Insfrastructure\` instead of installing manually.
 These scripts are wrapped with VIs for ease of use.

 ##### VI